SunburstEnzo/ASSKStoreActivity/README.md

 Eventually I'll upload a simpler tutorial, but this is pretty much the exact code I use in [Say It Welsh (iOS)](https://itunes.apple.com/us/app/say-it-welsh-welsh-word-day/id985224829?ls=1&mt=8)

+If you have any problems let me know @SunburstEnzo

+Aled Samuel 2015